MultiBLiMP 1.0: A Massively Multilingual Benchmark of Linguistic Minimal Pairs

 Evaluating agreement in this way requires that the inflected form is ungrammatical in this context.
 For example, if we were to inflect a past tense verb for \textsc{number} in English, the inflected form would remain the same.
 Another example is Turkish, where number is marked \textit{optionally} on the verb:

 Both these constructions are correct, and the construction with the singular verb is even more frequent.
-A LM provided with this minimal pair would likely assign a higher probability to the sentence with the singular verb and be penalized for it, resulting in an incorrect assessment of the model's grammatical abilities.
+A model provided with this minimal pair would likely assign a higher probability to the sentence with the singular verb and be penalized for it, resulting in an incorrect assessment of the model's grammatical abilities.

-\paragraph{Requirements} Based on these observations, we define two requirements to determine if a language contains agreement for some feature $\phi$: (1) it must be possible to inflect $\phi$ for both elements of the agreement relation; (2) inflecting $\phi$ for one of the elements must result in a grammatical violation.
+\paragraph{Requirements} Based on these observations, we define two requirements to determine if a language contains agreement for some feature $\phi$ \citep{baker2008syntax}: \begin{enumerate} \item[R1:] $\phi$ must be specified for both elements of the agreement relation, either lexically inherent (\textit{la \underline{fille} est tombé\underline{e}}; \textit{the girl fell}) or morphologically realized (\textit{les garçon\underline{s} sont tombé\underline{s}}; \textit{the boys fell}).
+This way, for example, we rule out subject-verb gender agreement in English, since gender is not specified on verbs.
+We easily validated this using UniMorph and UD by checking whether both subjects and verbs are annotated for the feature. \item[R2:] Re-inflecting one of the elements with a different value for $\phi$ for one of the elements must result in a grammatical violation.